IowaDave/8266-Firmware-for-MakerBit/README.md

 However, many modules cannot withstand more than 1 volt of analog input.
 The Companion Board can be upgraded with a Voltage Divider to accommodate this limitation.

 Figure 1, shown above and repeated for convenience below, shows a way to use row 14 for the purpose.
 A 4.7K-Ohm resistor brings 5-volt power across to position 14j.
-This is carried across the central divider to position 14ethe left-hand side of the row.
+This is carried across the central divider to position 14e on the left-hand side of the row.
 A second, 1K-Ohm resistor connects position 14a to the blue (ground) rail.

-Ohm's Law predicts a potential of about 0.87 volts on positions 14b, 14c, and 14d, located between the two resistors.
+Ohm's Law predicts a potential of about 0.87 volts on positions 14b, 14c, and 14d, as they are located between the two resistors.
 Measure your actual voltage to make sure.

 You can plug a resistive-type of sensor across the left-hand sides of rows 14 and 15.
 For example, place a simple photocell at positions 14c and 15c.